I, Claudius, Speaking.

 I'm going green here!
 Green is Hope !!!

 The Sexual Life of an HIV-Positive Can and Must Have Normal Sexual Life

 I started this text and soon got annoyed.
 I did not like it and I do not like certain statements of it!
 Afterwards I enjoyed it, although he and I were diverse and controversial in a lot.

-He does not like the idea of "exploiting people with HIV" in their emotional needs.
-But it's giving a hard (and I respect and admire it) chipped to aid it in other ways and, we know, the indirect return comes (...) and more volume than the dating site.
+He does not like the idea of “exploiting people with HIV” in their affective needs.
+But it is working hard (and I respect and admire it) chipped to assist you in other ways and, we know, the indirect payback comes… and in greater volume than the dating site.